Malekal4699/LightsHUD/README.md

 Dnd5e AND PF2e are now both supported for availability check and consumption.

 ## Known Issues
-* The position of the icons needs to be adjusted according to the size of the token.
 * When using french locale, there seems to be a conflict when using LightsHUD & Minimal UI with pf2 system.
 * Flags on linked tokens are set on the actor rather than the token. (can cause weird behavior when running out of torches and changing scenes.
 Still working on it.)
 ## Installation